 The 12-month cash flow forecast will give you a “big picture” overview of your company’s cash for annual planning.

-The 13-week cash flow forecast gives you a much more detailed view of your cash and helps with the immediate to short term cash planning. – Download our FREE cash flow forecasting template
+The 13-week cash flow forecast gives you a much more detailed view of your cash and helps with immediate to short-term cash planning. – Download our FREE cash flow forecasting template

-What are the benefits of a cash flow forecast?
+What are the benefits of cash flow forecasting?

-1. You know if you have cash flow problems and are going to run out of cash and can make plans
+1. You know if you have cash flow problems and are going to run out of cash

-An effective cash flow forecast can quickly identify if the business is going to have any cash shortages.
-This is vital for business planning as you will be able to put a plan in place to ensure this doesn’t happen.
+Effective cash flow forecasting can quickly identify if the business is going to have any cash shortages.
+This is vital for business planning as you will be able to put a plan in place to ensure you don’t have a negative cash flow.

-A few actions that you may take if your cash flow forecast shows you’re going to run out of cash:
+A few actions that you may take if your cash flow forecasting shows you’re going to run out of cash:

 - Employ a better credit control system to ensure the accounts receivable are paid to credit terms increasing future cash flow

-- Arrange for some business finance to inject cash into your business
+- Arrange for some business finance to inject a cash inflow into your business

 Having this foresight could be vital to the survival of your business if cash is tight.
 Once you’re past this point, you can put in place a roadmap to ensure cash flow is never a problem again.